alphagov/govuk-rfcs/rfc-043-content-items-without-a-base-path.md

 ## Proposed requirements

 1. Publishing API&nbsp;should support these content items without knowing about the formats.
-Instead, whether or not the format is adressable or not should be set in the content-schemas.
+Instead, whether or not the format is addressable or not should be set in the content-schemas.
 2. The content item needs testable with [govuk-content-schemas](https://github.com/alphagov/govuk-content-schemas) (the current build process assumes that all schemas will have a required `base_path`)
 3. Publishing API validates that the items don't have a `base_path`, `rendering_app`, `redirects` and `routes` when writing
 4. Publishing API&nbsp;doesn't include `base_path`, `rendering_app`, `redirects` and `routes` in the GET responses and message queue payload